kawu/partage4xmg/README.md

 Installation
 ------------

-It is recommanded to install *partage* using the [Haskell Tool Stack][stack], which you will need to download and install on your machine beforehand.
+It is recommanded to install *ParTAGe4XMG* using the [Haskell Tool Stack][stack], which you will need to download and install on your machine beforehand.
 Then:
 * Create an empty directory, which will be dedicated for the ParTAGe source code,
 * Clone the `simple` branch of the [ParTAGe][partage] repository into this empty directory,